Eldeeqq/traced/readme.md

 Faculty of Information Technology, Czech Technical University In Prague, in cooperation with CERN and University of Michigan.

+The current version is in module `traced_v2`, `traced` module was kept for backward compatibility of notebooks, but will be removed in future.

 # Usage

 This project uses [conda](https://anaconda.org/) as a package manager.
 Conda environment file is present here [environment.yaml](./environment.yaml)